Optimize Warehouse Value Added Services with Python

 Scenario

-You are an Inbound Manager of a Distribution Center (DC) for an iconic Luxury Maison focusing on Fashion, Fragrance and Watches.
+You are an Inbound Manager of a Distribution Centre (DC) for an iconic Luxury Maison focusing on Fashion, Fragrance and Watches.

 You have received 600 prêt-à-porter sets (Ready-to-wear) including: